plumed/masterclass-21-2/README.md

 ![The estimate of the free energy for the Lennard Jones system (left panel) and the errors on these estimate of the free energy](figures/masterclass-21-2-fes_errors.png)

-Notice that the data is correlated here so you should investigate how the error size depends on the lengths of the blocks as was discussed in \ref masterclass-21-2-ex-7.
+Notice that the data is correlated here so you should investigate how the error size depends on the lengths of the blocks as was discussed in exercise 7.
 When I did this analysis
 I found that the error does not have a strong dependence on the size of the blocks.

 ![The dependence of the average error in the free energy on the size of the blocks used for the block averaging](figures/masterclass-21-2-fes_error_blocks.png)

 Finally, if you are struggling to plot the 2D free energy surface, you can generate free energy as a function of one CV only using the ideas from earlier exercises.

-<em> Hint: You are now calculating weighted averages so you will need to use the code you wrote for \ref masterclass-21-2-ex-8 to merge the histograms </em>
+<em> Hint: You are now calculating weighted averages so you will need to use the code you wrote for exercise 8 to merge the histograms </em>

 ## Further reading

-If you want to know more about good practise using PLUMED you can read https://arxiv.org/abs/1812.08213.
-We would also recommend learning about kernel density estimation, which will often give you smoother histograms.
-You can start learning about kernel density estimation by reading https://en.wikipedia.org/wiki/Kernel_density_estimation.
+If you want to know more about good practise using PLUMED you can read [this paper](https://arxiv.org/abs/1812.08213).
+We would also recommend learning about
+[kernel density estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation), which will often give you smoother histograms.
 My full sets of notes are available here:

 - [Probability theory notes](https://www.notion.so/940bd09c5be343888244beb21ed4a166?v=6bb0bd98d8fc47a081164069121ee396)
 - [Thermodynamics notes](https://www.notion.so/365db6742a81483ba82d27a3c9133eba?v=7859a0ae344042eab8ff6dab16533224)